 confirmed by John in Revelation, "And I saw, and behold, the Lamb standing on Mount

 Zion!
 And with Him were a hundred and forty-

-The Kingdom of God is our destination, if we so choose life, which is only available to us through Jesus, but we are free to choose the alternative, which is void of any future.
+The Kingdom of God is our destination, if we so choose life, which is only available to us through God's Son, Jesus, but we are free to choose the alternative, which is void of any future.
 We cannot accidentally arrive at this destination because the Kingdom of God is on another level, a higher existence that can only be given, not accomplished or purchased.
-Entrance into God's kingdom is the accomplishment of a successful spiritual journey involving the cleansing of our soul; the discarding of all ungodly impurities, because the environment of God's Kingdom is pure; anyone holding onto anything that is not pure can not be in His presence.
-First we need to know what pure is in order to accomplish this purification process, we also need the strength that only Christ can provide for us if we commit ourselves to seeking God Jehovah with our utmost effort in our preparation to be in God's presence, to face and speak with our Creator, God Almighty, Jehovah.
-This task of cleansing is our responsibility and it takes our effort; it is our heart that needs changing to righteousness, show God that we know Him and to prove that we love Him and this can be accomplished by our will and the strength that Christ is waiting to share with us by our personal commitment in seeking His Father, our Father, the one and only God, Jehovah.
+Entrance into God's kingdom is the accomplishment of a successful spiritual journey involving the cleansing of our soul; the discarding of all ungodly impurities, because the environment of God's Kingdom is pure; anyone holding onto anything that is not pure cannot be in His presence.
+First we need to know what pure is in order to accomplish this purification process, we also need the strength that only Christ can provide for us, if we commit ourselves to seeking God Jehovah with our utmost effort in our preparation to be in God's presence, to face and speak with our Creator, God Almighty, Jehovah.
+This task of cleansing is our responsibility and it takes our effort; it is our heart that needs changing to righteousness, showing God that we know Him and to prove that we love Him and this can be accomplished by our will and the strength that Christ is waiting to share with us, by our personal commitment in seeking His Father, our Father, the one and only God, Jehovah.
 This is being born again.